 New California Insurance Laws 2025–2026: What Every Policyholder Needs to Know

-A comprehensive guide to the major California insurance laws enacted in 2025 and 2026, including SB 495 (contents payments), SB 547 (non-renewal protections), AB 226 (FAIR Plan bonding), AB 888 (fire-safe roofs), SB 876 (disaster recovery reform), and building code upgrade minimums.
+A guide to California insurance laws enacted and pending in 2025–2026: SB 495 (contents payments), SB 547 (non-renewal protections), AB 226 (FAIR Plan bonding), SB 876 (disaster recovery reform), SB 877 (claims transparency), SB 878 (20% payment penalties), AB 1680 (FAIR Plan overhaul), SB 1301 (180-day nonrenewal notice), and more.

 The California Legislature responded to the state’s worsening insurance crisis with a wave of new legislation in 2025 and 2026.
 These laws touch virtually every aspect of property insurance — from how quickly disaster victims get paid, to who can be non-renewed, to how much building code upgrade coverage a policy must carry.
 Some of these laws took effect immediately; others phase in over the next year.
 Taken together, they represent the most significant expansion of policyholder protections in California in a generation.